 Universalism is the teaching that God will ultimately bring all people, in all times, and all places to a state of reconciliation with Him.
 In other words, everyone who ever lived will be saved.
 Consequently, universalism cannot allow the possibility of an eternal hell as a realistic biblical teaching.

-The truth is, they are right.
+The truth is they are right.
 It can be translated into a temporal sense as it is in Rom.
 16:25: "Now to Him who is able to establish you according to my gospel and the preaching of Jesus Christ, according to the revelation of the mystery which has been kept secret for long ages (aionios1) past."
-But the reason it is translated that way is because of context, and that is extremely important.
-Context determines meaning, as you will see later.
+But the reason it is translated that way is that of context, and that is extremely important.
+Context determines meaning as you will see later.